This page gives an overview of manual failover for Memorystore for Redis. To learn how to perform a failover, see

-- For the Resource, select or enter Cloud Memorystore Redis.
+- In the Active resources menu, select Cloud Memorystore Redis.

-- For the Metric, select or enter Node role.
+- In the Active metrics menu, select Node role.

-- To modify how the data is displayed, use the Filter, Group By, and Aggregator menus.
+- Optional: To configure how the data is viewed, add filters and use the Group By, Aggregator, and chart-type menus.
 For example, you can group by resource or metric labels.
-For more information, see Selecting metrics.
+For more information, see Select metrics when using Metrics Explorer.